A Spatially Informed Gaussian Process UCB Method for Decentralized Coverage Control: Problem Formulation and Preliminaries

 \subsection{Control goal}

 In this paper, we consider a multi-agent coverage control problem, modeled as in Section~\ref{sec:CoverageControl}.
 The density function is unknown, and modeled as a GP as in Section~\ref{sec:GP}.
-The robots aim to estimate the density function while concurrently positioning themselves to provide effective coverage.
-Specifically, the objective is to develop a scalable, distributed control and estimation algorithm that enables the robots to: \begin{enumerate} \item explore the environment to construct an accurate estimate of the unknown density function; \item arrange themselves to minimize the overall sensing cost. \end{enumerate}
+Specifically, the objective is to develop a scalable, decentralized control and estimation algorithm that enables the robots to: \begin{enumerate}[topsep=0pt, itemsep=0pt, parsep=0pt] \item explore the environment to construct an accurate estimate of the unknown density function $\phi$; \item arrange themselves to minimize the sensing cost $\mathcal{H}$. \end{enumerate}